 1984: Don Mattingly collects the only safety for his team as Chicago’s LaMarr Hoyt faces 27 Yankee batters in a 3-0 win.
 Mattingly’s opposite-field blooper in the 7th inning is followed by a double play.

-1961: The Yankees play the freshly transplanted Washington Senators In their first appearance as the Minnesota Twins‚and top the new arrivals 6-4.
+1961: The Yankees are hosted for the first time by the freshly transplanted Washington Senators in their new incarnation as the Minnesota Twins‚ and top the new arrivals 6-4.
 Mickey Mantle’s grand slam in the 10th inning off Camilo Pascual is the big blow.
 Luis Arroyo picks up the save after the Twins score 2.
-The Mick’s extra inning salami is the 6th by a Yankee‚ abd he joins Wally Pipp (1923)‚ Babe Ruth (1925)‚ Bob Meusel (1929), and Joe DiMaggio and Tommy Henrich (1948).
+The Mick’s extra inning salami is the 6th by a Yankee‚ and he joins Wally Pipp (1923)‚ Babe Ruth (1925)‚ Bob Meusel (1929), and Joe DiMaggio and Tommy Henrich (1948).

 1957: In what nearly turns into a TV war‚ the Yankees threaten to broadcast their games nationwide if the National League go ahead with their plans to allow other broadcasts‚ especially those of the Dodgers and Giants‚ into New York territory.
 The question will become moot at the end of the season when both Senior Circuit clubs announce that they are moving to the west coast.